open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 10. Choose worker machines to run portals.
 These machines must be visible to clients.
 11. Edit the configuration items of portal in Release-<Version>/portal/portal.toml.
-    - Make sure the [mongo.dataBaseURL] points to the MongoDB instance
+    - Make sure the [mongo.dataBaseURL] points to the MongoDB instance.
-    - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server
+    - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server.
     - Make sure the [portal.ip_address] or [portal.networkInterface] points to the correct network interface which the clients’ signaling and control messages are expected to connect through.
-    - Make sure the [portal.force_tls_v12] is true if you want to force TLS version not less than 1.2
+    - Make sure the [portal.force_tls_v12] is true if you want to force TLS version not less than 1.2.

 12. Run the portal on each machine with following commands: